guspan-tanadi/guspan-tanadi.github.iold/about.md

 ### Pedestrian

-Spend each day for 6500 step.
+Spend each day for 6500 steps.

 ### Thinker